-The total amount of landfill gas extracted each year is reported by landfill owners to the Climate and Pollution Agency.
+The total amount of landfill gas extracted each year is reported by landfill owners to the Norwegian Environment Agency.
 Statistics Norway subtracts the amount utilized for district heating and thermal power, which is given by the energy statistics in Statistics Norway.
-Information on the amount flared is given by the Climate and Pollution Agency.
+Information on the amount flared is given by the Norwegian Environment Agency.
+Emissions from landfill gas flared is included under 6C.
+Emissions from landfill gas used for district heating and used in other sectors are reported in the relevant subsectors under 1A1 and 1A4.